 BY SOFO ARCHON

-Criticism is unavoidable when you’re under the spotlight, but when what you truly long for is to be loved and accepted, it can be soul crashing.
-Those who are searching for fame are very vulnerable and sensitive, and since they don’t deep down accept themselves as they are, they are trying to derive joy from the positive opinions of others about them.
-To them, others function as mirrors, providing a reflection of themselves.
-But since they don’t feel well with who they are, and understand themselves based on the opinions of others about them, they end up disappointed, because those people who are criticizing them are deeply affecting them, creating psychological traumas that will not be easy for them to get rid of.
+Moreover, even if you somehow manage to make the majority of people like you, there are still going to be some who will criticize you, talk in a negative way about you, be against you, dislike you or even hate you.
+Criticism is unavoidable when you’re under the spotlight, but when you feel unloved and insecure, it can be soul-crashing.
+Those who are seeking fame are very vulnerable and sensitive, and since they don’t deep down accept themselves the way they are, they are trying to derive joy from the positive opinions of others about them.
+To them, others function as mirrors, providing a reflection of themselves, and since they don’t feel well with who they are, and value themselves based on what others think of them, they can easily get emotionally hurt, because the criticism they receive is deeply affecting them, and in the long run is creating psychological traumas that will be extremely difficult to get rid of.